 When I need a creative multi-effect that goes beyond basic chains, Infiltrator 2 is my go-to.
 It’s different from stacking ten separate plugins because everything lives in one interface with deep modulation and sequencing built in from the start.

-What makes it stand out for me as a REAPER user is how much control you get over movement and transformation.
+What makes it a best plugin for Reaper is how much control you get over movement and transformation.
 Infiltrator 2 lets you stack up to ten effects at once, then modulate and sequence them in ways that feel more like sound design than typical mixing.

 I use it constantly for everything from drum loop mangling to evolving pads to glitchy vocal effects.
 The ability to draw custom modulation curves and trigger effects rhythmically with the step sequencer means you can create textures that breathe and evolve without tedious automation.